Nickelodeon Kids’ Choice Awards 2019: Presenters And Performers Announced

 Now that the iHeartRadio Music Awards have all been handed out, as previously reported by The Inquisitr, the entertainment industry will be focused on the next major awards show: the Nickelodeon Kids’ Choice Awards 2019.
 And, to get viewers excited for the premier awards program for children, Nickelodeon has just released a list of the celebrity presenters and performers who will be appearing at the ceremony on Saturday, March 23.

-Stars from film, television, and music will appear onstage — and hopefully get slimed — at the Kids’ Choice Awards, according to a March 14 press release from Nickelodeon published on The Futon Critic.
+Stars from film, television, and music will appear onstage — and hopefully get slimed — at the Kids’ Choice Awards, according to a March 14 press release from Nickelodeon, published on The Futon Critic.

 Ariana Grande, Adam Sandler, Chris Pratt, Jason Sudeikis, Noah Centineo, Lana Condor, Joey King, Liza Koshy, Paris Berelc, Caleb McLaughlin, Kiernan Shipka, Ally Brooke, Josh Peck, Lilly Singh, and David Dobrik are all slated to be in attendance.